msqldump − dump a MonetDB/SQL database

 msqldump [ options ] [ dbname ]

 MonetDB is a database management system that is developed from a main-memory perspective with use of a fully decomposed storage model, automatic index management, extensibility of data types and search accelerators, and an SQL front end.

 Msqldump is the program to dump an MonetDB/SQL database.
 The dump can be used to populate a new MonetDB/SQL database.

 Before msqldump starts parsing command line options, it reads a .monetdb file.
 If the environment variable DOTMONETDBFILE is set, it reads the file pointed to by that variable instead.
 When unset, msqldump searches for a .monetdb file in the current working directory, and if that doesn’t exist, in the current user’s home directory.
-This file can contain defaults for the flags user and password.
+This file can contain defaults for the flags user, password, host, and port.
 To disable reading the .monetdb file, set the variable DOTMONETDBFILE to the empty string in the environment.